Google Plus: matt.gray

 Barbara Lopez is a Piano Teacher and Composer who I met when she was working for Cabrillo College as an Instructor.
 Anthony Fesmire had introduced us.
 She and I wrote a handful of songs that she performed with various combo groups in the Greater Monterey Bay Area.
 Unfortunately, she and I had a falling out due to our agreement on what to do with the songs.
 We just didn’t agree for her to separate the lyrics from the music so she could then claim the instrumentals or re-write them.
 This evidently can be very common with songwriters, but my take on this issue is that the songs should not be split apart, especially when they are written for a commercial purpose in mind.
 She then proceeded to perform the song on KPIG and we BOTH lost out on performance royalties from BMI for the song “Love on My Mind.”
 This is an important lesson for whoever comes to this website and sees this.
 Register your live performances that you perform on the Radio or on Stage!
 That way, you’re not only getting paid for the gig but you will get paid for the performance of your songs.
 Do not cheat yourself or your co-writers from this potential income.

 I Couldn’t Agree With You More is a song I wrote with ASCAP Songwriter and Publisher Lisa Aschmann.
-I posted the demo on the YouTube website because Lisa told me to “do whatever I wanted with it.”
-What I wanted was to co-publish the song or for it to be performed & recorded.
-Instead of that happening, nothing did.
-I then thought about it and rather than keep it in a drawer, I thought I’d put it out there for everyone to enjoy and if it was considered to be cut by an artist, you CAN.
-Just contact me, but better than that, please just credit us when you cut it.
+I posted the demo on the YouTube website.
 I’ll eventually do an official demo, but this is the raw stuff.
 I think the way it’s presented here is ultimately what Lisa is about anyway.
 I’ve always heard that she would do her songs live a capella.
-She and I met through Michele Rivard at a live final down by the Santa Cruz main pier.
+She and I met through Michele Rivard at a live Pop/Solo Voice final down by the Santa Cruz Pier.
 Michele was a teacher we both had taken classes from at Cabrillo College in Aptos, CA. Lisa has gone on from Cabrillo and UCSC to develop her career in Nashville, and fit right into the community.
 I fondly remember doing song circles in her house with my friends and she was nothing but nice to us when she was just starting to make a name for herself.
 When I talked about Lisa to John Braheny, while I was attending Trebas Institute of Recording Arts in Hollywood, he looked at me square in the eyes and said, “She is a GREAT writer.”
 I agreed.

 Wet Shaving Times is a website where I discuss the Wet Shaving Community and by writing these essays, I got interested in developing a Novella project.
 We’ll see how it pans out.
 I have created Playlists on Spotify for the blog as well as many different Social Media accounts to develop a “Wet Shaving Times Universe”.
 It’s been a lot of fun!
 I often say “Wet Shaving saved my life” because it snapped me into a creative community to participate in beside Songwriting.
 It put me into a perspective of following my heart over anything else and that’s why I credit them for pumping me up to pursue my dreams.
 I think the process of investigating Wet Shaving Times as a huge project brought me back to my initial plans.
 This is why I really appreciate their role in my life.